-- •publish the national codes of practice for people working in social work, social care and early years services and their employers - •register people working in social work, social care and early years and make sure they adhere to our codes of practice - promote and regulate their learning and development - •are the national lead for workforce development and planning for the social work, social care and early years workforce in Scotland.
+- publish the national Codes of Practice for people working in social work, social care and children and young people services and their employers - register this workforce and make sure they adhere to our Codes of Practise - promote and regulate their learning and development - lead workforce development and planning for this workforce in Scotland and provide national statistics.

-Strategic outcomes
+1.2 Strategic outcomes

-- 1. People who use services are protected by ensuring the regulated workforce is fit to practice. - 2.
-The SSSC supports and enhances the development of the regulated workforce to deliver high standards of practice and drive improvement. - 3.
-Our workforce planning activities support employers, commissioners and policy makers to deliver a sustainable, integrated and innovative workforce. - 4.
-The social work, social care and early years workforce is recognised as professional and regulated and valued for the difference it makes to people's lives.
+Outcome 1: People who use services are protected by ensuring the regulated workforce is fit to practise.

+Outcome 2: The SSSC supports and enhances the development of the registered workforce to deliver high standards of practice and drive improvement.

+Outcome 3: Our workforce planning activities support employers, commissioners and policy makers to deliver a sustainable, integrated and innovative workforce.

+Outcome 4: The social work, social care and early years workforce is recognised as professional and regulated and valued for the difference it makes to people's lives.

-Values
+1.3 Values